What is TEFL?

 If you choose a face-to-face Classroom Course, you’ll need a spare couple of days as they tend to take place over two consecutive days.

 If you decide an intensive course is your best option, they usually take place over four consecutive weeks and you need to be able to attend every day in order to pass the course.
-So if you work full time, you’ll either need to book the time off as holiday, or perhaps even leave your job.
+So if you work full-time, you’ll either need to book the time off as a holiday or perhaps even leave your job.

 How do I find work?

 Once you’re qualified, the hard part will be deciding where you want to go and live!
 The whole world is waiting for you.
 You can find paid work overseas via online jobs boards – i-to-i have their own jobs board and each job is moderated before it goes live, so you can be assured it’s legitimate.

 There are also supported options available in the form of paid internships and seasonal positions, where you arrive with other likeminded TEFLers and receive a supported short-term placement.
 These are ideal for first-time TEFL teachers, but they don’t tend to pay as much as longer term positions.

 Some countries require candidates to hold a degree in order to apply for their working visa, but there are still plenty of options available for non-degree holders.
 Just check out this helpful blog for more information.

 What are different types of TEFL jobs out there?

 There are so many different types of contracts available from volunteer, kindergarten, high school, University, teaching adults, teaching one-to-one, private tuition and teaching Business English – so you can choose which age range you’d like to teach, where you’d like to teach and how long you want to live abroad for, it’s as flexible as you are.

 Most TEFL contracts typically last for around a year but can be longer or shorter depending on the school’s requirements.
 You can check this before you sign anything – lots of schools even give you an end of contract bonus!
 What are you waiting for again exactly?